-- A. An Non-Vehicular Access Easement (NVAE) limits vehicular access to a parcelsite from the ROW. - B. For private lots located on local streets which are also contiguous with arterial, and/or collector streets.
-On local streets, a one (1') foot NVAE shall be required on the lot line(s) contiguous or adjacent with the arterial and/or collector streets. - C. A one (1') foot NVAE on private lots is required on parcels adjacent to all greenbelts and open space parcels, except for private roadway parcels.

-A one (1') foot NVAE may be required on private lots to restrictareas.
-Vehicular access to a ROW in order to satisfy access restrictions stipulated in Section 6.4.7. shall be restricted by use of a one (1') foot-NVAE, at locations other than street intersections and approved driveways.
-The ownership and maintenance of the NVAE remains with the property owner of the parcel from which the NVAE is granted.
+- A. An NVAE limits vehicular access to a parcel from the ROW. - B. For private lots located on local streets which are also contiguous with arterial and/or collector streets, a one (1') foot NVAE shall be required on the lot line(s) contiguous or adjacent with the arterial and/or collector streets. - C. A one (1') foot NVAE is required on parcels adjacent to all open space parcels, except for private roadway parcels. - D. A one (1') foot NVAE may be required on private lots to restrict access to a ROW in order to satisfy access restrictions stipulated in Section 6.4.7.
 NVAE shall be shown on the final plat and dedicated as non-exclusive easement to the Agency.

-6.5.3--TEMPORARY CONSTRUCTION EASEMENT (TCE)
+6.5.3 TEMPORARY CONSTRUCTION EASEMENT (TCE)